fssa-batch3/utchikanna.neelakandan__web_project/README.md

 Scenario 1: Successfully create an account

-Steps:Navigate to the registration page.
+Steps: Navigate to the registration page.
 Enter the required information such as name, email, and password.
 Click the "Create Account" button.